 La Roche-Posay Toleriane Hydrating Gentle Cleanser is a silky cream cleanser, ideal for normal to dry, sensitive skin.

 The cleanser contains antioxidant-rich La Roche-Posay prebiotic thermal spring water, niacinamide, and ceramide-3 to maintain the skin’s protective barrier and pH while cleaning your skin of dirt, oil, makeup, and impurities.

 I love the large bottle size (13.52 oz), and the pump makes dispensing easy.
 This is a gentle, non-irritating cleanser.

 Drugstore Anti-Aging Acid Toner

-Please be sure to wear sunscreen and limit your exposure to the sun while using this product and for a week afterward.
-I found some great drugstore mineral sunscreen options that will have you covered from head to toe.
+Please be sure to wear a broad-spectrum sunscreen with an SPF of 30 or higher and limit your exposure to the sun while using this product and for a week afterward.

 Drugstore Anti-Aging Treatments: Vitamin C (Morning)

 Silicones are also occlusives in that they form a protective barrier on the skin.
-Apply this product as one of the last steps in your skincare routine since it may block the absorption of other products.
+Apply this L’Oreal vitamin C serum in the treatment step of your skincare routine.
 I apply this right before my moisturizer.